The Oregon Extension

 “This program was one of the best things I did as a college student.
 The landscape of southern Oregon is amazing, and I loved the combination of community living, honest conversation, and intellectual and theological exploration.”

 Learn more about the Oregon Extension

-For more information, feel free to contact Ronda Rittenhouse, EMU’s assistant undergraduate dean.
+For more information, feel free to contact Ronda Rittenhouse, EMU’s executive assistant to the provost.
 You can also take a look our news article or visit the program’s website directly at oregonextension.org.